apathybc/project287/README.md

 (Easy AI: )

 Citations:
-1. We recieved our projectVGA.qsf file, which included the (insert file names here) from Lukas Tackett who recieved it from Chris Lallo.
+1. We recieved our projectVGA.qsf file, which included the vga_address_translation.v file, vga_controller.v file , and vga_adapter.v file from Lukas Tackett who recieved it from Chris Lallo.
 2. We would like to give a special thanks to Lukas Tackett, who was very helpful to us during our journey in creating this project.
 He offered guidance and helped us troubleshoot some problems we encountered along the way.